-When a physician bills for a substitute physician, modifier Q6 must follow the procedure code in Block 24D for services provided by the substitute physician.
-The Q6 modifier is used to indicate a locum tenens arrangement.
+When a physician bills for a substitute physician, modifier Q5 or Q6 must follow the procedure code in Block 24D for services provided by the substitute physician.
+The Q5 modifier is used to indicate a reciprocal arrangement and the Q6 modifier is used to indicate a locum tenens arrangement.
 When physicians in a group practice bill substitute physician services, the performing provider identifier of the physician for whom the substitute provided services must be in Block 24J.
 Physicians must familiarize themselves with these requirements and document accordingly.
 Those services not supported by the required documentation as detailed above will be subject to recoupment.